British Science Week

 Further resources:

-• Check out the selection of STEM films and videos for primary and secondary schools from BBC Teach.
+• Explore the selection of STEM films and videos for primary and secondary schools from BBC Teach.

-• Science magazines such as Whizz Pop Bang!, The Week Junior Science and Nature, and National Geographic Kids can be great additions to the school library.
+• Science magazines such as Whizz Pop Bang!, The Week Junior Science and Nature, Britannica Magazine and National Geographic Kids are great additions to the school library.

-• Last year’s Gadgeteers Summer Reading Challenge had a science and innovation theme.
-The Gadgeteers Book Collection is a useful source of accessible reads for primary pupils.
+• The Gadgeteers Book Collection from the 2022 Summer Reading Challenge is a useful source of accessible reads for primary pupils.

-• Ensure that the achievements of women scientists and engineers are represented in your library with this Women in STEAM booklist from Best Books for Schools and this list of 30 books celebrating Women In Science from LoveReading4Kids.
+• Ensure that the achievements of women scientists and engineers are represented in your library with this list of 30 books celebrating Women In Science from LoveReading4Kids.

-• The Royal Society Young People’s Book Prize celebrates high quality, accessible STEM books for under-14 year-olds and their shortlist is always a useful source of recommended titles for the school or class library.
-The winner is chosen by panels of young judges around the country.
-Read about one school’s experience of running a young judges panel and the benefits it brings in our blog.
+• The Royal Society Young People’s Book Prize celebrates high quality, accessible STEM books for under-14 year-olds.
+The shortlist is always a useful source of recommended titles for the school or class library and the winner is chosen by panels of young judges around the country.
+Find out more about one teacher’s experience of running a young judges panel and the benefits of getting involved in our blog.

 • Check out the free learning resources available to accompany computer science adventure story Agent Asha: Mission Shark Bytes.
 There is also a blog with a list of story-led books that introduce STEM and coding for primary-aged children.